jliljebl/flowblade/README.md

 # Releases

-**Latest release:** Flowblade Movie Editor 0.18 has been released on Mach 19, 2015
+  * **Latest release:** Flowblade Movie Editor 0.18 has been released on Mach 19, 2015

-**Next release:** Flowblade 1.0 will be out between on May/June 2015.
+  * **Next release:** Flowblade Movie Editor 1.0 will be out between on May/June 2015.

 # Installing Flowblade